-3. Step by step explanations are provided for the numericals present in this chapter.
+3. Step by step explanations is provided for the numericals present in this chapter.

-4. Simplified and logical language is used in order to boost the confidence among students.
+4. Simplified and logical language is used in order to boost confidence among students.

 5. Pictorial representation is done wherever necessary to help students grasp concepts in a faster pace.

 What are the concepts covered in Chapter 5 of NCERT Solutions for Class 12 Biology?